-- 1. Prepare for programming the HomeLink® Universal Transmitter by erasing all three of the factory default channels by holding down the two outside controls until the red light begins to flash (20-30 seconds).
-Release both controls. - 2.
-Hold the end of your hand-held transmitter against the HomeLink® Universal Transmitter (located on your visor) while keeping the red light in view. - 3.
-Using both hands, press the hand-held transmitter control and the desired channel control on the HomeLink® Universal Transmitter.
-Do not release the controls until step 4 has been completed. - 4.
-Hold down both controls until the red light begins to flash slowly and then rapidly.
-Rapid flashing indicates successful programming of the new frequency signal.
+- 1. Prepare for programming the HomeLink® Universal Transceiver by erasing the three factory default codes by holding down the two outside buttons until the red light begins to flash after 20 seconds.
+Release both buttons. - 2.
+Hold the end of your hand-held transmitter 5-14 cm (2-5 inches) away from the HomeLink® Universal Transceiver surface (located on your visor) while ke

+Transceiver surface (located on your visor) while keeping the red light in view.

-5. Follow steps 2 through 4 to program the remaining two channels.
+5. Follow steps 2 through 4 to program the remaining two buttons.

-If you do not successfully program the HomeLink® Universal Transmitter after repeated attempts, refer to Training a rolling code which follows or call toll-free customer assistance: 1-800-355-3515.
+If you do not successfully program the HomeLink® Universal Transceiver after repeated attempts, refer to Rolling code programing which follows, or call toll-free customer assistance: 1-800-355-3515 or on the Internet at HomeLink.jci.com.